KDE/smb4k/README.md

 Features
 --------
-- Scanning for (active) workgroups, hosts, and shares
+- Scanning for (active) workgroups, hosts, and shares using Samba's client library, DNS Service Discovery (DNS-SD) and, optionally, Web Services Dynamic Discovery (WS-Discovery)
-- Support of the CIFS and SMB3 file system under Linux® as well as the SMBFS file system under FreeBSD®
+- Support of the CIFS and SMB3 file system under Linux® as well as the SMBFS file system under BSD
 - Mounting and unmounting of shares
 - Access to the files of a mounted share using a file manager or terminal
 - Auto-detection of external mounts and unmounts
 - Remounting of previously used shares on program start
 - Miscellaneous infos about remote network items and mounted shares
 - Network search
-- Preview of the contents of a share
+- Preview of the contents of a remote share
 - Default login
 - Special handling of homes shares
 - Ability to bookmark favorite shares